mautic/mautic-documentation/pages/11.Components/01.Assets/01.Managing Assets/docs.en.md

 Search engines crawl content of various files like PDF etc. If you don't want see your files in search results then enable option Not to index by search bots.

 See  [URL Inspection Tool](https://support.google.com/webmasters/answer/9012289) to validate, refresh index or remove already cached files from search.

+### Display assets directly in the browser

+By default, Mautic supports the following file types for direct display in the browser:

+- gif
+- jpg
+- jpeg
+- mpg
+- mpeg
+- mp3
+- pdf
+- png
+- wav

+If you want to change this default behavior, you can modify the `local.php` file and set an array of extensions for the `streamed_extensions` parameter.